harmslab/gpmap/docs/_pages/evolving.rst

 genotype-phentoype map.
 Given a source and target, it will return all steps taken to move between the source and target.

+The algorithm builds a list of neighbors on-the-fly for each step.
+There is no `self` probability considered when making a move, thus, this will NOT recapitulate stationary frequencies, uncover a fitness landscape, or find equilibrium states.
+For the sake of efficiency, it merely samples pathways from source to target.
+If you'd like a better sampling of the fitness landscape and its equilibrium states, try the monte_carlo_metropolis_criterion function.

+**Example**

 .. code-block:: python

+    # Simulate evolution on a rough Mt.
+Fuji landscape
+    from gpmap.simulate import MountFujiSimulation
     from gpmap.evolve import monte_carlo
+    from gpmap.evolve.models import fixation

+    # Simulate a genotype-phenotype map
+    gpm = MountFujiSimulation.from_length(5)
+    gpm.set_roughness((-1,1))

+    # Monte carlo sample space
+    source = "11111"
+    target = "00000"
+    path = monte_carlo(gpm, source, target, fixation, forward=False)

 Evolutionary models